Kranky KidsĀ® Software Cheat Sheets

 More Cell Format Choices

-• Stepper lets you step up and down in increments you have set by clicking the arrows next to your cell.
+Stepper lets you step up and down in increments that you set by clicking the arrows next to your cell.

-• Slider gives you a slider underneath your cell to slide between the values you have set.
+Slider gives you a slider underneath your cell to slide between the values that you set.

-• Checkbox puts a little checkbox into the selected cells that you can check and un-check later.
+Checkbox puts a little checkbox into the selected cells that let you check and un-check them later.

 return to top